gvwilson/thirdbit/teaching/redesign.md

     1. Learner personas.
     1. Legitimate peripheral participation in a community of practice.
     1. Live coding (teaching as a performance art).
-    1. Pedagogical content knowledge.
+    1. Pedagogical content knowledge (PCK).
     1. Peer instruction.
-    1. Pull request model for collaborative lesson development.
     1. Reflective (deliberate) practice.
     1. Reverse instructional design (understanding by design).
-    1. Short-term vs. long-term  memory.
+    1. Working vs. persistent memory (7±2).
 1. What mistakes or misconceptions will they have?
+    1. Children and adults learn the same way.
+    1. Computing education should be for and about computer science.
     1. Programming skill is innate.
+    1. Student evaluations of courses are indicative of learning outcomes.
     1. Teaching ability is innate.
-    1. Women just don't like programming or are innately less suited to it.
-    1. Student evaluations of courses are indicative of learning outcomes.
-    1. VAK learning styles are real.
     1. The best way to teach is to throw people in at the deep end.
     1. The best way to teach is to use "real" tools right from the start.
-    1. Computing education should be for and about computer science.
+    1. VAK learning styles are real.
+    1. Women just don't like programming or innately have less aptitude.
 1. In what contexts will this material be used?
     1. A one-semester undergraduate course for computer science majors interested in education.
     1. Self-study or guided study for people in tech who want to volunteer with grassroots get-into-coding initiatives.